HyeonhoonLee/hyeonhoonlee.github.io/_pages/about.md

 - *2022.12*, Development of an AI Chatbot Model to Improve Medical Services for Primary Care Users in Korea, Chung-Ang University
 - *2022.10*, Introduction to AI Research Experience, Kyung Hee University
 - *2022.09*, Development of a Medical AI Model for Predicting Drug Concentration, Korea Human Resource Development Institute for Health and Welfare
-- *2022.08*, Development and validation of reinforcement learning model for smooth extubation in the operating room for surgical patients, Korean Society of Medical AI
+- *2022.08*, Development and validation of reinforcement learning model for smooth extubation in the operating room for surgical patients, Korean Society of Artificial Intelligence in Medicine (KoSAIM)
 - *2022.07*, Case Studies of Biosignal Data Analysis Using AI, Korea Human Resource Development Institute for Health and Welfare
 - *2022.05*, How to Utilize Medical AI in Education, Korea Human Resource Development Institute for Health and Welfare
 - *2021.11*, Military Medicine and Medical AI, Korea Institute of Oriental Medicine